-Koch says it's possible Clinton would be better than Republican
+Koch: It's possible Clinton would be better

 Billionaire political donor Charles Koch said Democratic presidential candidate Hillary Clinton may make a better president than any Republicans vying for the job, based on the example set by her husband’s years in the White House.